In this post, you will learn everything there is to know about using, as well as how to create hero images/banners on your website landing pages.

 Well, firstly and most importantly, it can help your users to make that critical ‘visual connection‘ with your brand.

 Let’s say you have a website to help promote your personal brand.
 Let’s say you run a guitar workshop and build custom guitars.
-Using a powerful hero image of either yourself working on a cool new guitar or a photo of your team at work can really help to humanize your brand.
+Using a powerful hero image of either yourself working on a cool new guitar or a photo of your team at work can help to humanize your brand.

 Combine all of this with the right marketing message, and you can make it very clear to your visitors, once again, what your website/company is all about, and what it’s offering them.